BlairCurrey/trpc-koa-adapter/README.md

 # trpc-koa-adapter

-This is an adapter which allows you to integrate tRPC with a Koa server.
+This is an adapter which allows you to mount tRPC onto a Koa server.
 This is similar to the [trpc/packages/server/src/adapters/express.ts](https://github.com/trpc/trpc/blob/next/packages/server/src/adapters/express.ts) adapter.

 # How to add tRPC to a Koa server

-Initialize a tRPC router and pass into `createKoaMiddleware` with a `createContext` function.
-You can also set a `prefix` for the trpc routes.
+Initialize a tRPC router and pass into `createKoaMiddleware` with the following parameters:

-This functionality is demosntrated in `./test/createKoaMiddleware` as well as in this more abbreviated example:
+- router (required): the trpc router
+- createContext (optional): a function returning the trpc context.
+If defined, the type should be registered on trpc initialization as shown in an example below and the trpc docs: https://trpc.io/docs/context
+- prefix (optional): what to prefix the trpc routes with, such as `/trpc`

+In addition to these examples, see the implementations in [`./test/createKoaMiddleware`](https://github.com/BlairCurrey/trpc-koa-adapter/blob/master/test/createKoaMiddleware.test.ts).

+Example:

 ```ts
 import Koa from 'koa';